-The school administrator has the authority to suspend a student for up to ten school days per incident.
-If the school administrator desires or contemplates suspending for longer than ten school days or expelling a student the school administrator shall make a referral to the District's Case Management Team.
+The school administration has the authority to suspend a student for up to ten school days per incident.
+If the school administrator desires or contemplates suspending for longer than ten school days or expelling a student, the school administrator shall make a referral to the District's Case Management Team.

-BULLYING/CYBER-BULLYING/ HARASSMENT/HAZING/RETALIATION/ABUSIVE CONDUCT
+BULLYING/CYBER-BULLYING/HAZING/RETALIATION/ABUSIVE CONDUCT

-Students may be suspended, transferred to an alternative placement, expelled, referred for police investigation, and/or prosecuted for engaging in any written, physical, or verbal aggression, intimidation, or-discrimination, or abusive conduct of any school employee or student at school or a school-related activity regardless of location or circumstance, including but not limited to bullying, cyber-bullying, hazing, or sexual, racial, ethnic, religious, or disability-related harassmentretaliation.
+A student may be suspended, transferred to an alternative placement, expelled, referred for police investigation, and/or prosecuted for engaging in any written, physical, or verbal aggression, intimidation, discrimination, or abusive conduct of any school employee or student at school or a school-related activities regardless of location or circumstance, including but not limited to bullying, cyber-bullying, hazing, or retaliation.
 District policy may be found at 5S-100 Conduct and Discipline.
-Hill Field Elementary policy may be found at hillfield.davis.k12.ut.us or a copy may be obtained in the school office.
+Hill Field Elementary policy may be found at https://hillfield.davis.k12.ut.us/parents-students/parent-information or a copy may be obtained in the school office.